 It’s all going to end in tiers.

-Next February I celebrate 30 years in the business.
+In February 1997 I celebrated 30 years in the business.
 It’s been a period of continuous change and that change just continues to accelerate.
-So when you log in to your accounts on Nucleus and Investcentre shortly, be prepared to see something different.
-Here’s the background to the changes we are making.

 In 1952 Harry Markowitz, Nobel Prize winning economist, described diversification as the only ‘free lunch’ when seeking investment returns.
 The idea that if you hold a combination of US shares, US government gilts and US commercial property, then returns will be smoother over time and not significantly lower than just holding shares alone.
 The theory has been manipulated over time to include holding foreign shares, emerging market shares, frontier market shares, private equity, venture capital, gold, silver, platinum, palladium, oil, diamonds, teak forests, etc. In fact just about all the complex, dodgy and just plain daft investment ideas today are pushed by salesmen quoting the above theory.
 “Thou must diversify, so buy our **** fund”.